alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 * Are you on the left or right side of the train?
 * Is the train going north or south?
 * What speed is the train travelling at?
 * Can you actually see out of the window?
+Is it dark?
 Are you asleep?
 Are there trees in the way?
-* Are there tunnels?
+Are there tunnels?

-Like all good spatial problems, the difficult issues outnumber the tractable ones. **We're just going to be thinking about visibility as determined by the bare terrain, using a constant distance to the horizon.** This (arguably) gives us some measurement of the *maximum extent* of space that is visible.
+Like all good spatial problems, the difficult issues outnumber the tractable ones. **We're just going to be thinking about visibility as determined by the bare terrain, using a constant distance to the horizon.** This (arguably) gives us some measurement of the *maximum extent* of space that is visible, which could be refined further.

 The two most influential decisions are the resolution of our terrain model, which determines blocking, and the distance to the horizon, which in an ideal world considers the curvature of the earth and an observer's elevation.